|

 ANNIE LENNOX

-While Annie Lennox quickly dropped the male look in subsequent videos, her appearance in the ground breaking Sweet Dreams music video certainly drew a lot of attention to the song.
+While Annie Lennox quickly dropped the male look in subsequent videos, her gender bender appearance in the ground breaking Sweet Dreams music video certainly drew a lot of attention to the song.

 |